-Devavani Aurobharati Sanskrit Radio
+Devavani Aurobharati Sanskrit Radio-Sri Aurobindo Society

 Sanskrit, “the language of the gods,” is the language in which India’s soul is reflected.
 Sanskrit as a language is fully conscious of itself and its importance extends beyond being just a language.
 Sanskrit embodies a wealth of knowledge and wisdom across various disciplines.
 We cannot claim to study India without spending some time exploring and studying one of India’s most significant contribut Read More….